Klaus-Heiner Lehne: Member of the European Parliament, 1994–2014

-European Court of Auditors, 2014–present
+European Court of Auditors, 2014–2026

 In early 2014, the German government nominated Lehne as the German member of the European Court of Auditors for six years; following a positive opinion by a majority of the European Parliament the Council appointed him as Member.
 He served in Chamber III, which is responsible for auditing external EU policies.
 Lehne dealt, among other things, with the development of renewable energy in East Africa, the ACP Investment Facility, EU support for the fight against torture and the abolition of the death penalty.

 On 13 September 2016, Lehne was elected President of the European Court of Auditors, becoming its 11th President.
 Under the Rules of Procedure of the Court of Auditors, the President shall: (a) call and chair meetings of the Court and be responsible for the proper conduct of the sessions; (b) ensure that the Court's decisions are implemented; (c) ensure that the departments of the Court operate properly and that its various activities are soundly managed; (d) appoint an agent to represent the Court in all litigation in which the Court is involved; (e) represent the Court in its external relations, in particular in its relations with the discharge authority, the other institutions of the Union and the Member States’ audit institutions.

 On 12 September 2019, he was re-elected for a second term of three years running until 30 September 2022.

 On 23 October 2019 he presented the Court Annual Report for the Year 2018 to the European Parliament's plenary session in Strasbourg.

+Lehne's term in the court expired on 28 February 2026.
+Daniel Caspary, also a former MEP, took office the next day.